maxwills/PharoTask/README.md

 # PharoTask
-Repository for the Pharo Task:
+Repository for the Pharo Task.
+Implemented in a Pharo 8.0 - 64bits image.

+Task request:
 The test is to look at the Pharo mooc (http://mooc.pharo.org) and to implement the following using Pharo:
 - a linked list